Procurement Policy Board Members

 Lance M. Inouye

-Mr. Inouye is President and Chief Executive Officer of Ralph S. Inouye Co., Ltd., a “kama’aina” Hawaii general contractor company that was founded by his father in 1962.
+Member Inouye is Chairman of the Board of Ralph S. Inouye Co., Ltd., a “kama’aina” Hawaii general contractor company that was founded by his father in 1962.
 He has a background in construction and running a business, and will contribute his expertise in construction procurement to the Procurement Policy Board.
 He has served on numerous boards and committees, including the Hawaii State Land Use Commission, the General Contractors Association of Hawaii, the Hawaii Operating Engineers Health & Welfare Fund, Shriners Hospital Capital Campaign Committee, the Academy of the Pacific Board, and the Department of Education Advisory Committee.